Electronics Technician

 We are looking for an individual who has strong attention to detail, enjoys following processes and demonstrate initiative to seek workflow efficiencies.

-Some general administration will be required as part of the role.
+Some general administration will be required as part of the role, including the development and documenting of production procedures.

-Now is an exciting time to join a growing developer of optical devices, who can offer a competitive salary package and future personal and professional development opportunities.
+Now is an exciting time to join a growing technology company, who can offer a competitive salary package and future personal and professional development opportunities.

 Experience: